Basic Statistics with R

 Let \(\small{(X_1,Y_1), (X_2, Y_2), ....., (X_n,Y_n) }\) be the pairs of n observations.

-From this, we can compute the individual differences given by \(\small{D_1=X_1 - Y_1,~~D2=X_2-Y_2,........,D_n=X_n-Y_n}\) and proceed further to get their mean \(\small{\mu_D }\) and standard deviation \(\small{\sigma_D }\).
+From this, we can compute the individual differences given by \(\small{d_1=X_1 - Y_1,~~d_2=X_2-Y_2,........,d_n=X_n-Y_n}\) and proceed further to get their mean \(\small{\mu_d }\) and standard deviation \(\small{\sigma_D }\).

-Since \(\small{X}\) and \(\small{Y}\) follow Normal distribution, the difference \(\small{D_i = X_i-Y_i }\) must follow a \(\small{N(\mu_d, \sigma_d) }\).
+Since \(\small{X}\) and \(\small{Y}\) follow Normal distribution, the difference \(\small{d_i = X_i-Y_i }\) must follow a \(\small{N(\mu_d, \sigma_d) }\).

 The statistic defined by,

-\(~~~~~~~~~\small{T = \dfrac{\overline{D} - \mu_D}{\left(\dfrac{S_D}{\sqrt{n}}\right)} ~~~~ }\) follows a t distribution with n-1 degrees of freedom
+\(~~~~~~~~~\small{T = \dfrac{\overline{d} - \mu_d}{\left(\dfrac{S_d}{\sqrt{n}}\right)} ~~~~ }\) has a t distribution with n-1 degrees of freedom

-The \(\small{100(1-\alpha) }\) percentage confidence interval for the difference in mean \(\small{D = \mu_x - \mu_y }\) is given by,
+The \(\small{100(1-\alpha) }\) percent confidence interval for the difference in mean \(\small{d_{\mu} = \mu_x - \mu_y }\) is given by,

-\(\small{ \overline{D}~~\pm~~t_{\alpha/2}(n-1) \dfrac{S_D}{\sqrt{n}} }\)
+\(\small{ \overline{d}~~\pm~~t_{\alpha/2}(n-1) \dfrac{S_D}{\sqrt{n}} }\)

-We can say with \(\small{100(1-\alpha)\% }\) confident that the difference \(\small{\mu_X - \mu_Y }\) in the unknown means of the 2 dependent data populations is within the above interval around the observed difference \(\small{\overline{D} }\) in the sample data sets.
+We can say with \(\small{100(1-\alpha) }\) percent confident that the difference \(\small{\mu_X - \mu_Y }\) in the unknown means of the 2 dependent data populations is within the above interval around the observed difference \(\small{\overline{d} }\) in the sample data sets.